gdhorne/python-for-everybody-toolbox/README.md

 Press ENTER if the container's shell prompt does not appear.
 To exit the container and leave it running press CTRL+P, CTRL+Q; this is the preferred method.
 To exit the container and stop it type 'exit'.

+Start the SQLite Web database browser by accessing the command line via WeTTY as indicated above and typing,

+	$ sqlite_web.sh DATABASE_NAME
+Replace DATABASE_NAME with the name of an existing SQLite database (database.sqlite).
+Access the database browser as indicated above.